mElshimi/react-CRUD-app/README.md

 ## Business Features

-Our Project Management System includes a variety of business features designed to enhance productivity, ensure secure access, and provide a smooth user experience.
+Our CRUD App includes a variety of business features designed to enhance productivity, ensure secure access, and provide a smooth user experience.
 Here are the detailed features:

 - **Post CRUD**:
   - **Create**: Add a new post.